davidB/tracing-opentelemetry-instrumentation-sdk/init-tracing-opentelemetry/README.md

 - check you only have a single version of opentelemtry (could be part of your CI/build), use `cargo-deny` or `cargo tree`

     ```sh
-    # Check only one version of opentelemetry_api should be used
+    # Check only one version of opentelemetry should be used
     # else issue with setup of global (static variable)
     # check_single_version_opentelemtry:
-    cargo tree -i opentelemetry_api
+    cargo tree -i opentelemetry
     ```

 - check the code of your exporter and the integration with `tracing` (as subscriber's layer)